 The Bible refers to believers as sheep.
 Over the years I’ve heard preachers take this analogy to an extreme and come to some very unflattering conclusions about how dumb and helpless sheep are.
-Rather than coming to negative conclusions based on our perception of what natural sheep are like, we should actually look closely at how Jesus describes the relationship between himself and his sheep.
+Rather than coming to negative conclusions based on our perception of what natural sheep are like, we should look closely at how Jesus describes the relationship between himself and his sheep.
 Jesus makes some very positive and encouraging statements about the shepherd/sheep relationship.

 My sheep listen to my voice; I know them, and they follow me.
 (John 10:27 NIV)